 Further information is also available on the SAS website.

 We are aware that the conditions of the pandemic are very challenging and particularly for students who are studying away from home.
-Please let email@example.com know if you will be separated from your normal support network over the Christmas break so we can put you in touch with alternative support networks that the University is making available to SAS Students.
+Please let email@example.com know if you will be separated from your normal support network over any of the holiday breaks so we can put you in touch with alternative support networks that the University is making available to SAS Students.